Explore

 Fantasia, ma Non Troppo, per Violino review

-Posted : 3 months, 4 weeks ago on 1 December 2023 12:41 (A review of Fantasia, ma Non Troppo, per Violino)
+Posted : 1 year ago on 1 December 2023 12:41 (A review of Fantasia, ma Non Troppo, per Violino)

 LONG EXPLANATION: To the twinks that wonder where to find this untraceable film, I am sorry but I cannot give you the resource.
 It’s been almost two years since I last viewed it, and my device has gone through too many updates to recover this film.
 What I can tell you is that I found it on a website which now belongs to the internet archive, but was able to find a new version of it after some days of research.
 I discovered that Fantasia was still available on the new website, but you had to pay almost $30 ($25 is the number I remember) to watch it.
 Being 13 and too scared to ask for it for Christmas, I put myself in contact with an employee of the internet archive site.
 After a week, she was able to contact who ran this updated version of the obscure theatre film website, and gave me their line.
 The man who ran it used to be apart of a theatre group in Bologna, that was associated with a camera man of Fantasia, who gave the theatre a copy of it.
 I convinced him to let me watch it, saying it was for a school project and I didn’t have enough money to pay for it.
 He wasn’t persuaded initially, but eventually gave in, on a condition that I have it for a day before he deleted the email linking me to the film.
 Some noticeable people were in here, but I did not watch it for school.
 So, Pietro, if you see this 2 year old review - I’m sorry for my lie, and that I blocked your email when you asked for the school document linking you to my review.
 I’m a changed woman who was 13 when she did that and now 15 (sarcasm).
 Wow, my written odyssey is longer than the actual review.
 Apologies.